Overv/VulkanTutorial/en/11_Compute_Shader.md

 vkUpdateDescriptorSets(device, static_cast<uint32_t>(descriptorWrites.size()), descriptorWrites.data(), 0, nullptr);
 ```

-## Compute work groups
+## Compute space

+@todo: add image
+@todo: global and local terms may be misleading and are contrary to the spec

-Before we get into how a compute shader works and how we submit it to the GPU, we need to talk about two important compute concepts: **work groups** and **invocations**.
-These two define how compute workloads are distributed across the GPU's compute units.
+Before we get into how a compute shader works and how we submit compute workloads to the GPU, we need to talk about two important compute concepts: **work groups** and **invocations**.
+They define an abstract execution model for the compute shaders in three dimensions (x,y,z) and are often referred to as "compute space".

+**Work groups** define how the compute workloads are formed and processed by the the compute hardware of the GPU.
+You can think of them as work items the GPU has to work through.
+This is called the **global space**.

+The (shader) **local space** on the other hand is defined by **invocations**.
+They define how often the compute shader is invoked within a single work group.

+We'll set the work groups dimensions at dispatch time in the command buffer and invocation dimensions in the compute shader.

 ## Compute shaders